-BASS - FATSO is great on bass.
-Bass is notoriously hard to round out and clarify sometimes, but the FATSO has many ways to help.
+Bass - Fatso is gonna be really useful here.
+Bass is notoriously hard to round out and clarify sometimes, but the Fatso has many ways to help.
 First, if a low bass tone is too pure and sine-wave-like, it will "fall off" on small speakers.
 By this we mean, it will not be audible because most of the bass frequencies are below the range of the speakers.

-The TRANNY is one solution, combined with the saturator circuits.
+The Tranny is the solution, combined with the saturator circuits.
 These will generate upper harmonics that will be musically related.
-These harmonics will be reproduced on small speakers and the human ear (and mind), will psycho-acoustically fill in the lower fundamentals.
+These harmonics will be reproduced on small speakers and the human ear (and mind), will psycho-acoustically fill in the lower fundamental!
 Great on direct bass.

-The FATSO compressors are fabulous on bass too.
-The BUSS compressor is good for an already compressed or very evenly played bass, since it will leave the transients and remaining dynamics in.
+The Fatso compressors are fabulous on bass too.
+The buss compressor is good for an already compressed or very evenly played bass, since it will leave the transients and remaining dynamics in.
 It will also allow you to use varying amounts of grunge since it is such a gentle compressor that wont really nail the bass level in place.
-Just by turning the input up or down, one can add or remove distortion because of its low ratio.
-The TRACK and ELEVEN compressor are favorites again for bass (the Yellow or Red LED lit), and can be used subtly, or to totally squash.
-The TRACK compressor is the most Distressor-like compressor in the FATSO with a fast attack and release, along with a smooth knee.
-SPANK is useful for a super aggressive level control on Bass, and can be used to distort low frequencies because of its speed.
+Just by turning the input up, one can add or remove distortion.
+The GP is another compressor that may allow the dynamics to come thru but due to the long release, excessive pops or plucks may create "holes" in an overly dynamic bass part.
+The Tracking compressor is a favorite again for bass (both the green and yellow LED lit).
+It is the most Distressor-like compressor in the Fatso with a fast attack and release, along with a smooth knee.
+SPANK is useful for a more aggressive level control on Bass

 As you can see, there are lots of options here.
-The WARMTH control may be useful for some trebly, over eq'd basses, but generally it may find limited use here.
-Again, be conservative when tracking.
-You can always blend the FATSO'd signal with the dry signal, to mellow out the effects and keep dynamics.
+The warmth control may be useful for some trebly, over eq'd basses, but generally it may find limited use here.
+Again, watch for over smashing or grunging.
+Caution should be observed if you are going to tape.
+You cannot un-distort!

-ELEC.
-GUITAR - A wide range of settings can be used.
-To get rid of edgy attacks, use the quick attack, fast release of the Tracking (TRACK) or ELEVEN compressor.
-If the guitar is too dynamic, the compressor combined with the saturator and TRANNY circuits may be the answer.
-Sometimes the guitar just needs a touch of fatness without losing attack.
-Try the BUSS compressor to maintain transients.
-Watch overwarming guitars with the saturators and the warmth circuits.
+Elec. guitar - A wide range of settings can be used.
+To get rid of edgy attacks, use the quick attack, fast release of the tracking compressor.
+If the guitar is too dynamic, the compressor combined with the saturator and tranny circuits may be the answer.
+Sometimes the guitar just needs a touch of fatness without losing attack, try the buss compressor to maintain transients.
+Watch over warming guitars with the saturators and the warmth circuits.
 Crunchy guitars which are full of harmonics, are notoriously sensitive to tonal changes.
 Over saturating or warming can take away the clarity or bite needed to cut thru.
-Other times, it's just what's needed to let the guitar be louder in a mix and stay out of
+Other times, it's just what's needed to let the guitar be louder in a mix and stay out of the way of vocs because the upper, spiky, harmonics are flattened a bit.
+When you are dealing with an occasional peaky guitar where certain chords or notes take your head off, the dynamic action of the warmth control can be sooooo useful.
+Don't overdue this though, especially while tracking!